 The homeotic genes, in vertebrates denoted as homeobox, are highly conserved and regulate the proper development of various body segments during ontogeny[72].
 Homeobox protein A10 (HOXA10) is implicated in the embryogenesis of the uterine epithelium, stroma, and muscle[73].
 In response to hormones, it undergoes periodical expression in the mature endometrium, controlling receptivity during the implantation window[74].
 Concerning GBM stemness, the functionality of HOXA10 was presented as a direct result of the activation of protein from the Trithorax family, which serves as a histone methyltransferase, i.e., MLL.
-Afterward, HOXA10 activated other HOXA genes, HOXA7 and HOXC10[75].
+Afterward, HOXA10 activated other HOXA genes, such as HOXA7 and HOXC10[75].
 In another study, HOXA10 was marked as one of the strongest candidates (alongside the HOX -A9, -C4, and -D9 genes), having value as a therapeutic target and biomarker for both GBM and GSCs[76].
-Our previous research echoed the data that HOXA10 facilitates cytoskeleton remodeling (via CK15)[77], promotes tumorigenesis in glioma[78], and regulates homologous recombinant DNA repair and subsequently TMZ resistance in GBM[79].
+Our previous research echoed the data that HOXA10 facilitated cytoskeleton remodeling (via CK15)[77], promoted tumorigenesis in glioma[78], and regulated homologous recombinant DNA repair and subsequently TMZ resistance in GBM[79].
 Since stemness also contributes to treatment resistance[14], the last two events complement each other mutually.
 Another homeotic gene that we identified in our previous study was HOXA1, a homeobox that is abundantly expressed in the mesoderm and neuroectoderm at the level of the brainstem precursor[80].
 Upregulation of HOXA1 was noted in GBM, which inversely correlated with the survival of patients[81].
 This homeotic member was also implicated in regulating the cytoskeleton via E-cadherin.
 Namely, CDH1-dependent signaling was found to increase HOXA1 expression through Rac1, i.e., the same pathway that regulates actin cytoskeleton at cadherin adhesive contacts[79].
 With regard to GBM stemness, Schmid et al[82] observed upregulated HoxA locus (encompassing, e.g., HOXA1) after they dedifferentiated murine astrocytes into GSCs via Rb knockout, Kras activation, and Pten deletion.
 These cells were sufficient to form GBMs in their transplant mouse model.
 Although the insights did not provide further mechanistic details, the regulation loop of HOXA1 and HOXA transcript antisense RNA (HOTAIRM1) was found to be involved in stemness maintenance[81,83].
 This was presented in colorectal carcinoma and uveal melanoma.
-Still, taking into account the Schmid et al[82] study, the profound investigation of HOXA1 in GSCs in this aspect should be considered.
+Still, taking into account the study by Schmid et al[82], the profound investigation of HOXA1 in GSCs in this aspect should be considered.

 Matrix metalloproteinase 13

 Matrix metalloproteinases are constituents of extracellular matrix (ECM) belonging to the zinc-containing endopeptidases family that encompasses 23 members[84].
 Functionally, these calcium-dependent molecules are responsible for the degradation and remodeling of other proteins that constitute ECM.
-Moreover, their role in various biological and physiological processes dependent on hormones, growth factors, and cytokines were described[85].
+Moreover, their roles in various biological and physiological processes dependent on hormones, growth factors, and cytokines were described[85].
 It is known that different ECM components modulate cancer stem cells’ properties; regarding glioblastoma, the confirmed ones were type I collagen, laminin α2, fibronectin, periostin, decorin, and lumican[86].
 Matrix metalloproteinase 13 (MMP13) is a collagenase almost universally upregulated in the pan-cancer view[87]; in GBM, its overexpression increases migration and invasion[88], as well as confers poor prognosis[89].
 The relationships between MMP13 and the cytoskeleton[33] or metabolism[90] are known.
 In terms of stemness, Inoue et al[91] suggested that highly invasive potential GSCs depended on MMP13 enzymatic activity; the authors also proposed MMP13 as a potential therapeutic target.

 MTHFD2